-We set out on an early morning tour of Lumbini and visit the Sacred Garden, Mayadevi temple (with a spot marking the exact place where Buddha was born), Pushkarni Pond where his mother bathed, Myanmar temple and the China Temple.
-Later in the afternoon the group boards a flight for Kathmandu.
+We set out on an early morning tour of Lumbini and visit the Sacred Garden, Maya Devi Temple (with a spot marking the exact place where Buddha was born), Pushkarini Pond where his mother bathed, Myanmar temple and the China Temple.
+Later in the afternoon, the group boards a flight for Kathmandu.
 Explore the streets of this beautiful mountain capital of Nepal and admire the wonderful scenery in the evening.

 Day 16: Kathmandu Sightseeing

 Set out after breakfast on a sightseeing tour of Kathmandu.
 We visit the famous Pashupatinath temple dedicated to Lord Shiva.
 Then we go on to the Tibetan Handicrafts Center at Jawalakhel and watch carpets taking shape in the hands of craftsmen.
-Later in the afternoon we visit Swayambhunath, the oldest Buddhist shrine from where you can see the entire Kathmandu valley.
-Next on the list is the Kathmandu Durbar Squar and the Old Royal Palace.
-A visit to Kasthamandup temple said to be built from the wood of a single tree rounds of the trip.
+Later in the afternoon, we visit Swayambhunath, the oldest Buddhist shrine from where you can see the entire Kathmandu valley.
+Next on the list are the Kathmandu Durbar Square and the Old Royal Palace.
+A visit to Kasthamandap temple said to be built from the wood of a single tree rounds of the trip.

 Day 17: Kathmandu Departure

 Breakfast over our tour guide assists you with the onward departure.
 The NamasteIndiaTrip footsteps of Buddha tour ends here.